 November - Liberty reopened structural hollow sections mill in Tredegar, South Wales.
 The plant was inaugurated by the Rt.
 Hon.
 Carwyn Jones, First Minister of Wales.

 November - Liberty unveiled a new office in Shanghai.

 November - Liberty and sister company SIMEC reached agreement with Rio Tinto Aluminium to buy the iconic hydro-power and aluminium smelting operation at Lochaber near Fort William.

 November - Liberty entered into exclusive negotiations with Tata Steel UK to acquire its Speciality Steels business.

-In December the business completed the purchase of the Lochaber smelter, two hydropower stations and the associated estates from Rio Tinto Alcan.
+December - Liberty completes the purchase of the Lochaber smelter, two hydropower stations and the associated estates from Rio Tinto Alcan.

-2017: Liberty and SIMEC, members of the GFG Alliance, signed binding agreement to acquire the Arrium mining and steel business in Australia
+4th July - Liberty and SIMEC, members of the GFG Alliance, signed binding agreement to acquire the Arrium mining and steel business in Australia.

 11th July - Liberty signed agreement to purchase Hartlepool mills from Tata Steel UK

 20th July - Liberty acquired UK operations of AMTEK.